Horror Madness: The Omen vs. Prince of Darkness

 There are few concepts I hate, as a horror fan, more than “elevated horror,” and you can credibly blame The Omen for the whole idea.
 The phrase came much later, of course - after Get Out (which we’ll be covering at a later date) became a cultural phenomenon and won Oscars, after A24 and others started producing horror films with big ideas and an indie aesthetic.
 But regardless of the origin of the term, the idea - that there’s a difference between regular horror and the horror that actually has depth - is an older one, and I think it started here.

 Or rather, it started with The Exorcist, which is another film we’ll be covering later, but The Exorcist spawned a host of imitators of which The Omen is the most famous.
-The Exorcist was a beautifully filmed, brilliantly acted film that won awards and proved that horror could be about something - that it could reveal deep truths about the human condition, about the nature of the universe, about good and evil.
-It won awards and was a huge hit.
+The Exorcist was a beautifully filmed, brilliantly acted movie that won awards and proved that horror could be about something - that it could reveal deep truths about the human condition, about the nature of the universe, about good and evil.
+It was critically acclaimed and a huge hit.
 The Omen, first and foremost, was an attempt to cash in on that success.

 You can practically see the desperation onscreen, as if the movie is saying to you “wow, you like a horror movie about a demon?
 Well this one has the devil and the antichrist!
 You want a horror movie with some prestige actors?
 Well we don’t have Ellen Burstyn or Max von Sydow at the height of their powers but we’ve got a past his prime Gregory Peck and Samuel Beckett muse Billie Whitelaw!
 You liked those bits where they talk about the lore of possession?
 We’ve got fake bible passages!
 You like that Linda Blair acting all weird?
 Our kid is even weirder and we won’t bother to put in early scenes to make him likable either!
 You like this right?
 Downer endings mean a movie is serious, yeah?
 In this one the devil wins!
 Look at us!
 Serious horror about serious things!”
 Etc.